≡ Menu

 Key insight: Underwriters focus on glaucoma type, disease stage, intraocular pressure control, visual field preservation, and treatment response rather than simply the presence of a glaucoma diagnosis.

-When reviewing a life insurance application from someone with glaucoma, underwriters request specific medical documentation including ophthalmology consultation notes and follow-up records, intraocular pressure measurements over time, visual field test results showing extent of vision loss, optic nerve imaging (OCT scans) if available, current medication regimen and treatment history, and records of any laser procedures or glaucoma surgery performed.
+When reviewing a life insurance application from someone with glaucoma, underwriters request specific medical documentation, including ophthalmology consultation notes and follow-up records, intraocular pressure measurements over time, visual field test results showing the extent of vision loss, optic nerve imaging (OCT scans) if available, current medication regimen and treatment history, and records of any laser procedures or glaucoma surgery performed.

-Assessment Factor | What Underwriters Review | Impact on Decision |
+Evaluation Factor What Underwriters Review Impact on Approval

-Glaucoma Type | Open-angle, angle-closure, normal-tension, secondary | Type indicates underlying cause and prognosis |
+Glaucoma Type Open-angle, angle-closure, normal-tension, secondary High – Type indicates the underlying cause and prognosis

-Disease Stage | Early, moderate, advanced, or severe | Primary determinant of rating severity |
+Disease Stage Early, moderate, advanced, or severe High – Primary determinant of rating severity

-Intraocular Pressure | Current IOP and pressure control over time | Well-controlled pressure crucial for favorable rating |
+Intraocular Pressure Current IOP and pressure control over time High – Well-controlled pressure is crucial for a favorable rating

-Visual Field Loss | Extent and pattern of field defects | Significant loss increases rating due to accident risk |
+Visual Field Loss Extent and pattern of field defects High – Significant loss increases rating due to accident risk

-Visual Acuity | Best corrected vision in each eye | Severe impairment or blindness major negative factor |
+Visual Acuity Best corrected vision in each eye High – Severe impairment or blindness is a major negative factor

-Treatment Response | Pressure reduction achieved, disease stabilization | Good response indicates favorable prognosis |
+Treatment Response Pressure reduction achieved, disease stabilization Medium – Good response indicates a favorable prognosis

-Associated Conditions | Diabetes, hypertension, cardiovascular disease | Compounds overall mortality risk assessment |
+Associated Conditions Diabetes, hypertension, cardiovascular disease Medium – Compounds overall mortality risk assessment

 Underwriters review your pressure measurements over time to assess control.
 Consistently achieving target pressures demonstrates effective treatment.
-Fluctuating pressures or persistent elevation despite treatment suggests more aggressive disease or poor medication compliance, both of which worsen your underwriting profile.
+Fluctuating pressures or persistent elevation despite treatment suggest more aggressive disease or poor medication compliance, both of which worsen your underwriting profile.

 Coverage Prospects by Glaucoma Type and Stage